 The ALICE® Report

-What is ALICE?
+Who is ALICE?

 Call to Action

-We also continue to work with United Ways across the state to advocate at the state and national level for policies that reduce the burdens ALICE encounters on a daily basis and help move them along their journey of financial stability.
+United Way calls on leaders at the state and national level to adopt policies that reduce the burdens ALICE encounters on a daily basis and help move them along their journey of financial stability.